MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P07-Creating-An-Interface/content.md

     }
 ```

-Now that we have access to the last missing attribute inside our message object lets continue to formulate our message object and send it to our chat room logic
+Now that we have access to the last missing attribute inside our message object lets continue to formulate it  and send it to our chat room logic.

-Your sendWasTapped method should now look like this
+Your sendWasTapped method should now look like this.

 [info]
 ``` swift